dappnode/DAppNodeDocs/docs/user-guide.md

 Note that when removing a non core package you have the following options :

-- Remove only the container: This will only remove the package but data will be kept, so if you insatll the package again in the same path,thje container will mount the volume again and you won´t have to sync the whole package again.
+- Remove only the container: This will only remove the package but data will be kept, so if you insatll the package again in the same path,thje container will mount the volume again and you won't have to sync the whole package again.

 - Remove Package + volume : This will erase the container and the associated data.
 If you want to reinstall, the volume will have to sync again